philtelco/philtelco.github.io/_posts/2023-05-11-reviving-amps-phones.md

 {% raw %}<p><center><a href="/assets/img/2023-05-11-reviving-amps-phones/amps-04.jpg"><img style="width: 80%; max-width: 600px; display: block; margin: 0 auto; border 0" src="/assets/img/2023-05-11-reviving-amps-phones/amps-04.jpg"></a><figquote>Searching for the FCC ID of the Radio Shack phone.</figquote></center></p>{% endraw %}

 All of my phones seem to operate at 3 watts (perhaps this was a standard) so I purchased [5 Watt BNC Dummy Loads](https://www.amazon.com/BECEN-Watt-BNC-Dummy-Load/dp/B08K2FRPC8/?th=1) for each phone.
 Some of my phones have a BNC connector which made this incredibly convenient, but others had different connector types like TNC which meant I had to purchase a [TNC Male to BNC Female Adapter](https://www.amazon.com/gp/product/B0932V73K3/) for that phone.
-There are phones with neither BNC or TNC connectors (some use mini UHF), so be sure to determine which connector you are working with before getting an adapter (or just buy an assortment).
+There are phones with neither BNC or TNC connectors (some use mini UHF), so be sure to determine which connector the phone uses before getting an adapter (or just buy an assortment).

 {% raw %}<p><center><a href="/assets/img/2023-05-11-reviving-amps-phones/amps-05.jpg"><img style="width: 80%; max-width: 600px; display: block; margin: 0 auto; border 0" src="/assets/img/2023-05-11-reviving-amps-phones/amps-05-sm.jpg"></a><figquote>A pile of dummy loads and connectors.</figquote></center></p>{% endraw %}

 Hand-held phones often do not have removable antennas, and I don't have a good way to limit their power output.
 Because of this, I don't use them.
-In my testing, operating an AMPS phone with a dummy load limits the use to the room that the LimeSDR Mini is in and I haven't observed the signals being able to travel through walls but your mileage may vary.
+In my testing, operating an AMPS phone with a dummy load limits the use to the room that the LimeSDR Mini is in and I haven't observed the signals being able to travel through walls but this may not be the same for everyone.
 If you have access to a Faraday cage, that would be the safest place to operate your SDR and phones.

 # Installing Osmocom-Analog